bartius-dev/weather-comparitor/README.md

 ### Writing tests

-You must write tests for any svelte components that you create.
+If it's possible, write some tests for any svelte components or logic files that you create.
 The testing framework used is [Jest](https://jestjs.io/en/), which also provides the assertions.
 Babel is included so that the tests can be written in ES6 syntax.
-The testing engine used is [Testing-Library](https://testing-library.com/docs/svelte-testing-library/intro).
+The testing engine used for svelte components is [Testing-Library](https://testing-library.com/docs/svelte-testing-library/intro).

 ### Production mode